Adapted from "Sunset Cook Book of Breads" by the Editors of Sunset Books and Sunset Magazine

 Makes:1 (9-inch) loaf

-Banana bread is the classic example of a quick bread.
-There are lots of versions out there—like this one we make with sour cream—but this recipe is the most basic, requiring only common pantry ingredients.
+A easy banana bread recipe is the classic example of a quick bread.
+There are lots of versions out there—like this one we make with sour cream—but this banana bread recipe is the easiest, requiring only common pantry ingredients.
 Just mix flour, baking soda, and salt in one bowl; butter, sugar, eggs, and banana in another; and combine them, adding a little water as you mix.
 In about an hour you’ll have a moist banana bread that’s great for breakfast, tea, or just a snack.

-Watch Amy Wisniewski of the CHOW Test Kitchen make this simple banana bread recipe in an episode of our video series The Easiest Way.
+Watch Amy Wisniewski of the CHOW Test Kitchen make this easy banana bread recipe in an episode of our video series The Easiest Way.

 2 cups all-purpose flour